huntdatacenter/docs/docs/about/certificates.md

 # Certificates

-This page list third-party verified certificates.
+This page list our third-party verified certificates.
 For each certificate, an independent auditor examines our management, infrastructure, services and operations.

 [[toc]]